Thank you to all who attended the conference!

-The 2023 Military Social Work & Behavioral Health Conference is a gathering of clinicians, researchers, and veteran service organizations committed to addressing the behavioral health needs of our country’s service members, veterans, caregivers, and family members.
-This three-day event will feature speakers from the Department of Defense (DoD), the Veterans Health Administration (VA), and private and public sector healthcare systems that serve military-connected populations.
+The 2023 Military Social Work & Behavioral Health Conference was hosted at The University of Texas at Austin on June 12-14, 2023.
+The conference facilitated a gathering of clinicians, researchers, and veteran service organizations committed to addressing the behavioral health needs of our country’s service members, veterans, caregivers, and family members.
+This three-day event featured speakers from the Department of Defense (DoD), the Veterans Health Administration (VA), and private and public sector healthcare systems that serve military-connected populations.

 Interdisciplinary Collaboration to Ensure Innovative and Effective Systems of Care